 Split

 As the second-largest city in Croatia, Split is a gorgeous and historic metropolis located in the heart of the coastal Adriatic region.
-One of the top tourist attractions in the entire country, Split has a lot to offer visitors and can make for an excellent base for exploring a lot of what lays in the region and even beyond.
+One of the top tourist attractions in the entire country, Split has a lot to offer visitors and can make for an excellent base for exploring a lot of what lies in the region and even beyond.

 Accessibility

 Split is also a major ferry port and there are countless boats today to nearby Adriatic isles and even some connections to Ancona in Italy or to Rijeka in the north of the country.
-Because of the sheer number of ferries that leave from Split, the city makes for a great base if you’re keen to explore some Croatian islands, particularly places like Brac or Hvar.

-Like Zadar, Split is home to its own international airport that does serve more airlines and has a few more connections across Europe than Zadar and can be a great option for those who are looking at making Split a city break destination or are only interested in exploring the southern part of Croatia.
+Like Zadar, Split is home to its own international airport that serves more airlines and has a few more connections across Europe than Zadar and can be a great option for those who are looking at making Split a city break destination or are only interested in exploring the southern part of Croatia.

 Much like Zadar as well, Split can serve as a great base for exploring a lot of the things that lie in the region and having a car while you’re there can prove a great convenience.
 While it really isn’t necessary to have it in the city itself, it can really be an asset if you want to go on any of the fantastic day trips from Split there are to choose from.

-Once in Split, you will find that you can get around most everywhere that you may want to go on foot.
+Once in Split, you will find that you can get around almost everywhere that you may want to go on foot.
 Like Zadar, old town and historic centre is incredibly walkable (Diocletian’s Palace is actually pedestrianised) and it is perfect for exploring on your own two feet.

 Affordability